StackVista/stackstate-docs/setup/security/rbac/rbac_permissions.md

 #### Allow a user to open a view

-Provide a subject with permission to open a view:
+Give a subject with permission to open a view:

 ```text